How Hotels Can Capitalize on the Demand for Sustainable Stays by Centralizing their Sustainability Data Management

 With an alarming number of extreme weather events dominating the headlines over the past few years and major reports sounding the warning bells about global warming, the effects of climate change have become impossible to ignore.
 While governments are responding with more aggressive policies to curb carbon emissions, consumers are increasingly looking to corporations to play their part and do good for people and the planet.
-According to the Harvard Business Review, companies that invest sufficiently in sustainability will outperform those that do not, particularly among younger consumers.
+According to the 2023 Harvard Business Review, companies that invest sufficiently in sustainability will outperform those that do not, particularly among younger consumers.
+Additionally, a detailed 2024-2025 analysis from Harvard Business School and venture capital perspectives points toward a growing circular economy trend driven by consumer demand for sustainable, long-lasting, and repurposed products.
+This shift is seen as a substantial multi-trillion-dollar business opportunity, supported by sustainability-conscious Millennials and Gen Z consumers.

-Travel is one major industry where consumers recognize the need to be more sustainable.
+Travel is one major industry where consumers increasingly recognize the need to be more sustainable.
 In Booking.com’s 2022 Sustainable Travel Report, 71% of global travelers hoped to travel more sustainably in the upcoming year, marking a 10% increase from 2021.
-This trend intensified, with the 2023 survey showing a 5% increase—reflecting a growing commitment to eco-friendly travel choices.
+This trend has intensified significantly, with the 2025 report showing that 93% of global travelers now say they want to make more sustainable travel choices and have, to some extent, already done so.

 This commitment is expected to pay significant dividends.
 The global demand for sustainable tourism is expected to exhibit a compound annual growth rate of 23.8% between now and 2034, with net revenue estimated to reach a value of nearly US$12,815,005 million (about $39,000 per person in the US) by the end of this period.